tnieuwe/HPAstainR_dev_paper/README.md

   * Recapitulation of [McCall et. al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5011060/) results
 * *HPAStainR_paper_analysis.html:* The html printout of the Rmarkdown file.
 * *data_out:* Where the output of the figures and CSVs from HPAStainR_paper_analysis.rmd go.

-### Other folders

-* *old_versions*: Holds previous package versions and analyses
-* *old vignette*: Holds previous vignettes, most up to date vignette is in the Bioconductor version
-* *old_files*: General old outputs that are no longer relevant to the main paper

 ## Built With